yoanm/go-tfsig/DOC.md

 `func NewValueGenerator(identPrefixList ...string) ValueGenerator`

-NewValueGenerator returns a new ValueGenerator with the default 'ident' tokens matcher augmented with provided list of token to consider as 'ident' tokens
+NewValueGenerator returns a new ValueGenerator with the default 'ident' tokens matcher augmented with provided list of token to consider as 'ident' tokens.

 #### func [NewValueGeneratorWith](/value_generator.go#L26)

 `func NewValueGeneratorWith(matcher IdentTokenMatcherInterface) ValueGenerator`

-NewValueGeneratorWith returns a new ValueGenerator with the provided matcher
+NewValueGeneratorWith returns a new ValueGenerator with the provided matcher.

 #### func (*ValueGenerator) [FromString](/value_generator.go#L88)

 `func (g *ValueGenerator) FromString(s *string, t cty.Type) *cty.Value`

-FromString convert a string to `cty.Value` of the provided type If the provided string is actually an 'ident' token, `cty.Value` will be a capsule holding `hclwrite.tokens`
+FromString convert a string to `cty.Value` of the provided type If the provided string is actually an 'ident' token, `cty.Value` will be a capsule holding `hclwrite.tokens`.

 #### func (*ValueGenerator) [ToBool](/value_generator.go#L56)

 `func (g *ValueGenerator) ToBool(s *string) *cty.Value`

-ToBool convert a string to `cty.Value` boolean which will be rendered as true or false value by terraform HCL If the provided string is actually an 'ident' token, `cty.Value` will be a capsule holding `hclwrite.tokens`
+ToBool convert a string to `cty.Value` boolean which will be rendered as true or false value by terraform HCL If the provided string is actually an 'ident' token, `cty.Value` will be a capsule holding `hclwrite.tokens`.

 #### func (*ValueGenerator) [ToIdent](/value_generator.go#L31)

 `func (g *ValueGenerator) ToIdent(s *string) *cty.Value`

-ToIdent converts a string to a special `cty.Value` capsule holding `hclwrite.tokens`
+ToIdent converts a string to a special `cty.Value` capsule holding `hclwrite.tokens`.

 #### func (*ValueGenerator) [ToIdentList](/value_generator.go#L40)

 `func (g *ValueGenerator) ToIdentList(list *[]string) *cty.Value`

-ToIdentList converts a list of string to `cty.Value` list containing capsules holding `hclwrite.tokens`
+ToIdentList converts a list of string to `cty.Value` list containing capsules holding `hclwrite.tokens`.

 #### func (*ValueGenerator) [ToNumber](/value_generator.go#L62)

 `func (g *ValueGenerator) ToNumber(s *string) *cty.Value`

-ToNumber convert a string to `cty.Value` number which will be rendered as numeric value by terraform HCL If the provided string is actually an 'ident' token, `cty.Value` will be a capsule holding `hclwrite.tokens`
+ToNumber convert a string to `cty.Value` number which will be rendered as numeric value by terraform HCL If the provided string is actually an 'ident' token, `cty.Value` will be a capsule holding `hclwrite.tokens`.

 #### func (*ValueGenerator) [ToString](/value_generator.go#L50)

 `func (g *ValueGenerator) ToString(s *string) *cty.Value`

-ToString convert a string to `cty.Value` string which will be rendered as quoted string by terraform HCL If the provided string is actually an 'ident' token, `cty.Value` will be a capsule holding `hclwrite.tokens`
+ToString convert a string to `cty.Value` string which will be rendered as quoted string by terraform HCL If the provided string is actually an 'ident' token, `cty.Value` will be a capsule holding `hclwrite.tokens`.

 #### func (*ValueGenerator) [ToStringList](/value_generator.go#L68)

 `func (g *ValueGenerator) ToStringList(list *[]string) *cty.Value`

-ToStringList convert a string list to `cty.Value` string list which will be rendered as quoted string list by terraform HCL If a provided string item is actually an 'ident' token, `cty.Value` item will be a capsule holding `hclwrite.tokens`
+ToStringList convert a string list to `cty.Value` string list which will be rendered as quoted string list by terraform HCL If a provided string item is actually an 'ident' token, `cty.Value` item will be a capsule holding `hclwrite.tokens`.

 ## Sub Packages